spine/hem/README.md

 to work with multiple frontend apps that shared a common code base but at the same time were sepearate web apps.

-Initially we had used multiple hem projects for each frontend and git sub-tree to share the common code, but even that seems tedius.
+Initially we had used multiple hem/spine projects for each frontend and git sub-tree to share the common code, but even that seems tedius.
 The goal going forward is to be able to have multiple applications definied with the slug.json and have the ability to be able to build/server/test them all together or on a per app basis.
 This allows us to generate a common.js file that contains the main spine/jquery javascript which then can be included in each project's html file.